kwel0388/ercot-load-analysis/README.md

 # ERCOT Load & Temperature Analysis — 2025

-Analyses the relationship between temperature and electricity demand across ERCOT's 8 weather zones using 2025 hourly data.
+Short ERCOT project: Analyse relationship between temperature and electricity demand across ERCOT's 8 weather zones using 2025 hourly data.

 ## What it does
-- Merges ERCOT native load data with ASOS weather station data from 178 Texas stations
+- Merges ERCOT 2025 native load data with ASOS weather station data from 178 Texas stations in 2025
 - Assigns stations to ERCOT zones via county boundary shapefiles
 - Calculate Cooling Degree Hours (CDH) and Heating Degree Hours (HDH) from hourly temperature
-- Runs OLS regression of zone load on CDH, HDH, hour-of-day fixed effects, and weekend indicator — separately for all 8 zones
+- Runs OLS regression of zone load on CDH, HDH, hour fixed effects, and weekend indicator (separately for all 8 zones)

 ## Key findings
 - Temperature and time-of-day explain 74–87% of load variance in weather-sensitive zones (R² = 0.741–0.868)